ITU-AI-ML-in-5G-Challenge/Digital_Twins_Repo/ctr_deployment/README.md

 ```

 ## Controller Deployment
-In `inputs.yaml` introduce the url for getting the json description of the controller from the marketplace. **ALSO CHANGE THE VARIABLE PATH** with the current path (the output when running `pwd` inside `/ctr_deployment`).
+In `inputs.yaml` introduce the url for getting the json description of the controller from the marketplace. **ALSO CHANGE THE VARIABLE PATH** with the current absolute path (the output when running `pwd` inside `/ctr_deployment`).

 * Deploy the service by runing:
 ```console
 (.venv) $ opera deploy service.yaml -i inputs.yaml
 ```
 Now the API is deployed and will reply to HTTP GET petitions.
 You can check it in your browser with the url http://localhost:5000/controller/1.0 .
-Instead of 1.0 any other float input can be introduced.
+Instead of 1.0, any other float input can be introduced.

 * Undeploy the service:
 ```console